Carolyn Yim is a multi-disciplinary founder and writer.

 ~

-She runs her family’s 50-person manufacturing company, using computation to produce sustainable knitwear.
+She runs her family’s 50-person manufacturing company, using computers to produce sustainable knitwear.
 She founded two product brands, Ply-Knits and Dreyden, with her hand in everything up to downstream: raw material sourcing, materials science, design, production, marketing, branding, and retailing.

-Since then, her work has been covered in:
+Her business and design work has been covered in:

 AnOther Magazine